..

 1928 - DENMARK & GERMANY TOUR

-On 4th April 1928, a party of 13 Corinthians set out on tour in Denmark and North Germany.
-Many were the greetings exchanged with old friends when the Danish capital was safely reached, and the Corinthians were assured that their hosts had profited considerably from their earlier visit and would now give them some hard games.
+On 4th April 1928, a party of 13 Corinthians set out on tour in Denmark and Northern Germany.
+Many were the greetings exchanged with old friends when Copenhagen was safely reached, and the Corinthians were assured that their hosts had profited considerably from their earlier visit and would now give them some hard games.
 This optimism was thoroughly justified.
 The first game against Bold Klubben 1903 saw a 1-1 draw, a fitting

 result to a hard game, in which defence was much stronger than the attack.
 Glenister scored for the Corinthians with a magnificent drive from 30 yards out in the first half; but unfortunately Knight was so badly injured after the interval that he had to retire to bed and played no further part on the tour.
 Against the ten men, the Danes played very good football, and the Corinthians did well to manage the draw.
 As German was just recovering from a knee injury, an improvised forward line appeared in the second match, this time against old friends Kjobenhavns BK, and although Lowe scored a fine goal, the Corinthians were well beaten 6-3.

-After these somewhat unworthy games at Copenhagen, a brief visit was paid to Odense.
+After these somewhat difficult games at Copenhagen, a brief visit was paid to Odense.
 With no one else available, both Hunter and German had to play.
 German hardly touched the ball, but once nearly scored a goal by bustling the goal keeper over the line.
 Hunter, on the other hand, played spendidly, and with Chadder again in fine form, the first victory of the tour was won.
-In the evening the party went to a play, but as they were unable to understand it; came out after about ten minutes and tried something more easily comprehensible - a circus, held in an enormous tent.
-By this time the masseur was a busy man - the hard grounds had given everyone slight injuries and, as the Club only had the bare minimum of players on tour, it can easily be understood how gladly the reinforcements were welcomed for the next game at Hannover.
+In the evening the party went to a play, but as they were unable to understand it; came out after about ten minutes and tried something more easily comprehensible - a circus!
+By this time the team masseur was a busy man - the hard grounds had given everyone slight injuries - and as the club only had the bare minimum of players on tour, it can easily be understood how gladly the reinforcements were welcomed for the next game at Hannover.

 With Ewer and AG Bower strengthening the defence, Chadder was moved up into the forward line to partner Robins, and the Corinthians won a rather poor game, the chief excitement being caused by the news that a German aeroplane, the Bremen, had flown across the Atlantic - the first east-to-west transatlantic flight!
 From Hannover the tourists proceeded to Hamburg, where they had excellent headquarters opposite the Alster, the famous inland lake.
 The best match of the tour was undoubtedly the last one against SV Hamburg.
-The German team all looked extremely fit and included an international centre-forward who really was a first class player.
+The German team all looked extremely fit and included an international centre-forward who proved to be a first class player.
 However, the two Bowers at full back were in great form, and the defence refused to yield a goal.
-The inside forwards, it must be admitted, were weak and as they failed to score, a stern game resulted in a goal less draw.
+The inside forwards however, did not create much and as they failed to score, a stern game resulted in a goalless draw.
 Considering the handicaps of injuries and shortage of players, the side did well to return home after a thoroughly enjoyable tour with a record of two matches won, two drawn and one lost.

 06-Apr